 When you are walking down the dark deserted alley and your vivid imagination starts writing unpleasant scenarios of what could happen to you and how you can avoid them — you are threat modeling.

-You are also threat modeling when thinking about how to mitigate negative consequences of running late to that one important meeting, which of course had to be the first thing in the morning.
+You are also threat modeling when thinking about how to mitigate the negative consequences of running late to that one important meeting, which of course had to be the first thing in the morning.

 If you’ve ever tried to think like a criminal out of curiosity, boredom, or intent (hopefully not) to determine weak spots in a system that can be exploited — you’ve threat modeled as well.